 Learn About Women Scientists Online –

 Kids are so connected to the online world and there are a number of great videos that highlight the lives of women scientists from the past and present.
 Here are some of our favourites.

 The Woman Who Saved the US Space Race – This animated video uncovers the accomplishments of three female scientists whose works had a great impact on our society…but had gone largely unrecognized.

-Famous Female Scientists: 14 Great Female Scientist in History – Learn about 14 of the greatest female scientists in history…a great starting point for curious kids.
+Famous Female Scientists: 14 Great Female Scientists in History – Learn about 14 of the greatest female scientists in history…a great starting point for curious kids.

-A Day in the Life of a Female Scientists – I love this video.
-Meet a group of present day female scientists.
+A Day in the Life of a Female Scientist – I love this video.
+Meet a group of present-day female scientists.
 Check out the cool work they are doing and what inspired them to pursue a career in science.

 Visit local Museums and Science Centres – Take a trip to your local museum and science centre and look for the work of female scientists.
 Take home any literature you find about women’s contributions to science.

-Today’s post is part of a Multicultural Kid Blogs remarkable month long series Women in World History.
+Today’s post is part of Multicultural Kid Blogs’ remarkable month-long series Women in World History.
 Please click over and read all the other incredible posts being shared.